JuliaLang/julia/CONTRIBUTING.md

 To add a **new file** to `doc/src/` rather than updating a file replace step `1` above with

-1. add the file to the appropriate subdirectory in `doc/src/` and also add the file path to the `PAGES` vector in `doc/make.jl`.
+1. Add the file to the appropriate subdirectory in `doc/src/`.
+Also add the file path to the `PAGES` vector in `doc/make.jl`.

 #### Modifying an existing docstring in `base/`

 All docstrings are written inline above the methods or types they are associated with and can be found by clicking on the `source` link that appears below each docstring in the HTML file.
-The steps needed to make a change to an existing docstring are listed below:
+The steps needed to update an existing docstring are listed below:

 1. find the docstring in `base/`;
 2. update the text in the docstring;